 On this weekend, the 20th anniversary of 9/11, we chose to celebrate Rory’s 65th birthday in a happier place–Yosemite National Park in California.
 Instead of surrendering our weekend to the living room couch, we could reflect and pray for the deceased and their families on our own terms.

 As we sped through California’s agricultural and dairy region, I began reminiscing.
 Investigating a Department of Justice case, Ron (Holland) and I were about to board a flight from El Paso (Texas) to San Antonio.
 Earlier that morning, my wife half-jokingly asked, “Why are you leaving on my birthday?”

 As my colleague and I made our way to the airport gate, we noticed groups of distraught and disbelieving travelers clustered around mounted TVs.
 The crowd made room for us to watch first one and then another tower implode in a torrent of billowing black smoke and destruction.
 It was difficult to comprehend what was going on–someone claimed terrorists had planted bombs in the buildings.
 All flights were grounded; the West Texas airport was now closed.

 Gazing out now to the hazy horizon past the farm fields of verdant produce, grain elevators, the iconic yellow and green John Deere tractors and water wheels, I was powerless to stifle a sudden surge of patriotism.

 “If you, the dead, could see these amber waves of grain…or the purple mountain majesty.
-If you could see how the country bounced back from a national tragedy and moved forward, you would surely be comforted.”
+If you could see how the country recovered from a national tragedy and moved forward, you would surely be comforted.”

 We would be wise never to forget that day or the lesson they imparted to us by their supreme sacrifice.
 Love and live life to the fullest….”for ye know not the day nor the hour.”